tejasmanohar/great-circle-distance/README.md

 ## Setup

-Assuming you have Node 0.10.x+ (and thus, NPM) installed, simply clone this repo locally and fetch dependencies + precompile ES6/7 to ES5 via `npm install`.
+Assuming you have Node 0.10.x+ (and thus, NPM) installed, simply clone this repo locally and fetch dependencies + precompile ES6/7 to ES5 via `npm install` in the root of the project directory.

 ## Usage

-To execute the CLI, run `npm start`.
+To execute the CLI, run `npm start` in the root of the project directory.
 The script accepts a file path argument (like `npm start users.txt`), but if none is provided, it will default to `./customers.txt` (relative to the current working directory).
-Options may be passed in with the style `--option=x`.
+Options may be provided with the style `--option=x`.

 ## Options